 Remove the foil and baking paper, run a knife around the edge of the pudding to loosen it, then place a plate over the pudding.
 Carefully tip the pudding upside down (cover your hands with oven mits or teatowels) and ease the pudding onto the plate.

 Serve with vanilla icecream and warm custard (we normally buy custard from the supermarket but add a slosh of brandy to improve it!)

-Here's the pudding I made in 2007 while we were living in Singapore (I have cropped off my face as no-one wants to see the shiny skin and bad hair that comes from living in the tropics!!)
+Here's the pudding I made in 2007 while we were living in Singapore (I have cropped off my face as no-one wants to see my shiny skin and bad hair from living in the tropics)